trimstray/multitor/README.md

 > The **multitor** has been completely rewritten on the basis of:
 >
 > - **Multi-TOR** project written by *Jai Seidl*: [Multi-TOR](https://github.com/jseidl/Multi-TOR)
-> - original source is (*Sebastian Wain* project): [Distributed Scraping With Multiple Tor Circuits](http://blog.databigbang.com/distributed-scraping-with-multiple-tor-circuits/)
+> - original source is (*Sebastian Wain* project): [Distributed Scraping With Multiple TOR Circuits](http://blog.databigbang.com/distributed-scraping-with-multiple-tor-circuits/)

 ## Parameters